 Please complete the PDF version of the easement application and email it to

 EasementApplication@dhr.virginia.gov or print and complete the form and mail to Karri Richardson, Easement Program Assistant, at DHR, 2801 Kensington Avenue, Richmond, VA 23221.
 If you email your application, the application fee and billing statement must be mailed separately.
 Please contact Karri Richardson by e-mail or at 804-482-6094 if you have any questions or need additional information about the application process.

 The Project Review Application forms:

 Back to Top of Page

 To ensure that your historic rehabilitation is eligible for state income tax credits, you need to complete the three-step certification process.
-For the first step, please complete the Part 1 Application (below) and send it to the address provided, together with the other materials noted on this application checklist.
+For the first step, please complete the Part 1 Application (below) and send it to the address provided, together with the other materials noted on this application checklist [doc].
 If you are planning to apply for the federal credit as well as the state credit, note that your application should include two copies of the federal form, which can be obtained on the National Park Service website.

-Updated July 19, 2018
+Updated October 15, 2018